← Back to blog

 Alternatives & add-ons

-• Snyk / Trivy as an extra layer next to OSV.
+• Snyk / Trivy as an extra layer alongside OSV.

-• If the OSV action isn’t available — install the CLI binary and run it.
+• If the OSV action is unavailable, install the CLI binary and run it.

-• Run a quarterly “dependency hygiene day” with your team.
+• Schedule a quarterly “dependency hygiene day” with your team.

 About gem signatures

-Signed releases are nice, but still rare.
-Keep defense in depth: audits + process + version pinning.
+Signed releases are great but still uncommon.
+Keep defense-in-depth: audits + process + version pinning.

 Wrap-up

-Adding one mandatory audit step dramatically lowers the chance vulnerable deps reach production.
-If anything goes red, the release won’t ship until it’s fixed.
+Adding a mandatory audit step dramatically reduces the chance that vulnerable dependencies reach production.
+If anything goes red, the release doesn’t ship until it’s fixed — simple, predictable, safe.

-Personally, I turn on GitHub alerts, automate bundle audit and license checks, add OSV as a second layer, and schedule regular dependency hygiene with the team.
+My baseline: enable GitHub alerts, automate bundle audit and license checks, add OSV as a second layer, and run regular dependency hygiene with the team.

 Need help rolling out DevSecOps practices and dependency audits?
 I can set up CI, processes, and train the team.